cryos/tomoco/README.md

-# Tomoco - highly experimental data acquisition GUI (Python, Qt)
+# Tomoco: experimental data acquisition GUI (Python, Qt)

 Early stage experiment currently building out an approach to be used at the FXI beamline at the National Synchrotron Light Source II (NSLS-II).
 It makes use of